-In a circular dated October 4, 2021, the Securities and Exchange Board of India (SEBI) announced that the usage of pool accounts will be discontinued for mutual fund transactions starting July 1, 2022.
+The Securities and Exchange Board of India (SEBI) has announced through a circular that the usage of pool accounts will be discontinued for mutual fund transactions starting July 1, 2022.

 AMFI and stock exchanges have been directed to issue guidelines to mutual fund companies and clearing members/stockbrokers respectively.